horpee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a scripts that adds execution permissio  to the owner,the group owner, and the other users to the file hello
+write a sctipts that sets the permission the permission to the file as follows:owner:no permissions,group :no permissions,other users:all the permissions